jjolano/openps3ftp/readme.txt

   Some adjustments to help alleviate this may come in future updates.
 - There are two builds included in a standard distribution: CEX and REX.
   CEX is usable on (O/C)FW 3.40 to 3.55, and REX is for any CFW 3.56+.
-- CellPS3FTP and OpenPS3FTP are the same codebase for the actual FTP server.
-  The only difference is the SDK used to compile the executable.

 Future Plans:
 - Performance tuning, as usual.